kizunanocoin/docs/docs/integration-guides/key-management.md

 ## External Management

 For larger, more robust systems, external private key management is recommended.
-In this setup, the node operator generates and stores private keys in an external database and only queries the nano\_node to:
+In this setup, the node operator generates and stores private keys in an external database and only queries the kizunano_node to:

 1. Find pending blocks for an account
 2. Sign transactions given a private key.
 More advanced systems may choose to implement signing themselves.
 3. Broadcast the signed transaction to the network.

 !!! note
-    [WALLET\_IDs](/integration-guides/the-basics/#wallet-id) are not used for External Private Key Management since private keys are not stored in the nano\_node.
+    [WALLET\_IDs](/integration-guides/the-basics/#wallet-id) are not used for External Private Key Management since private keys are not stored in the kizunano_node.
 Much of this section builds off of the [Blocks Specifications](/integration-guides/the-basics/#blocks-specifications) documentation.

 ---
 ### External accounting systems